liuweihanty/ChIP_analysis_tutorial/README.md

 This tutorial walks step-by-step tutorial of analysis pipeline for ChIP-seq/CUT&RUN.
 In my experience, I found you can generally use the same analysis workflow for the two types of experiment, but there are studies proposing tailored CUT&RUN analysis tools such as [SEACR](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-019-0287-4), you are welcome to experimening orthogonal approaches and becnchmark their performance.

 ## Demo data
 I will be using an example data set to illustrate this workflow.
-This is a CUT&RUN experiment on human CD34+ HSPC, probing for SMARCA4 binding with and without knocking out CUX1 using CRISPR/Cas9.
-The metadata is whown below:
+This is a CUT&RUN experiment on human CD34+ HSPC, probing for CUX1 and SMARCA4 binding.
+Each TF has two replicates.

 ## Analysis workflow
 ![GitHub Logo](https://github.com/liuweihanty/ChIP_analysis_tutorial/blob/main/figures/ChIP_CnR_workflow_chart.png)